GIIMSC/goodwilldatainitiative-etl/README.md

 The `etl` directory has three subdirectories.

-**`helpers`**.
-The ETL business logic.
+**`helpers`** – The ETL business logic.

-**`pipeline`**.
-A standalone version of the transformation process. `simple_pipeline.py` runs the "T" of the ETL pipeline: it accepts local Goodwill credentials and MI data, and it returns data in the GII MI schema.
+**`pipeline`** – A standalone version of the transformation process. `simple_pipeline.py` runs the "T" of the ETL pipeline: it accepts local Goodwill credentials and local Mission Impact data, and it returns data in the standard MI schema, ready to upload to GII Gateway.
 This script, in particular, serves the [Flask app](https://github.com/GIIMSC/goodwilldatainitiative-idcupload).

-**`schemas`**.
-A JSON file with the Mission Impact schema – uses the Frictionless [Table Schema](https://frictionlessdata.io/specs/table-schema/) format.
+**`schemas`** – A JSON file with the Mission Impact schema – uses the Frictionless [Table Schema](https://frictionlessdata.io/specs/table-schema/) format.

 ## How to Use this Repo